JohnBinford/AppleWood-Pointe/readme.md

 ### Use the email list to create email threads for general discussions.
 [Click here for the Email List](./Collateral/email-list.md)
 * * *
+##  Suggestions for your own submissions and optional information for your personal profile.
+#### At least!
+Pictures and descriptive information about tools you might donate.
+- Suggestions for Shop.
+- Pictures of noteworthy tools, or any you might wish to be in the shop.
+#### Information for your own personal profile.
+(If you wish  - See the link to Eric-S)
+- A picture of you, or a well known avator for workmanship.
+- Some background information.
+  - Career milstones and interests.
+  - Interests, Hobbies, Skills, etc.
+  - Potential things to learn.

+**  Send via email to Johnathan.binford@gmail.com
+* * *
 ### Some Pictures from the Eden Prarie Shop!
 - There is plumbing in place for a vent and some other service, and a "vault" near the door.
   - To-do number 1 is to get a list of what's provided.
 (Not much it seems :-)  )